 We created this recipe for filled savoy for a vegan Christmas dinner.
 It was served with a potato roll filled with champignons and gravy.
 You can read the whole article about the Christmas dinner in Rensow here.

 Cook the lentils as stated on the packaging.
-Also, cook the whole green spelt in a small pot, take it from the stove and let it soak for 15 minutes.
+Also, cook the green spelt in a small pot in the vegetable stock, take it from the stove and let it soak for 15 minutes.

 Carefully and one after another peel the single leaves of the savoy starting on the outside, until only a cabbage core of the size of a fist remains.
 Carefully cut it out.